Unable to Locate Complete Label Info

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-Hi-Tek Naturals dog food is a plant-based kibble using a moderate amount of chicken or lamb meals as its main sources of animal protein, thus earning the brand 3.5 stars.
+Hi-Tek Naturals is a dry dog food using a moderate amount of named meat meals as its main source of animal protein, thus earning the brand 4 stars.

 A Final Word